Best-ways-to-digitize-photos-feature

 Image Credit: Callum Hilton

 So, you worked out how to scan pictures to digital – well done!
-After you get your digital photos back in the mail, what do you do now?
+What do you do now?

 The absolute first thing you need to do is consider your storage options.
 I’m going to talk about storing the pictures themselves as well as backing up your files.

-I like to have a curated selection of my scanned physical photographs uploaded to the cloud.
-I use iCloud which syncs photos across my devices, but there are plenty of other services that offer similar functionality.
+I want a curated selection of my scanned physical photographs uploaded to the cloud.
+I use iCloud, which syncs photos across my devices, but there are plenty of other services that offer similar functionality.

-When you digitize pictures for the purpose of preservation, backup is important.
+When you digitize pictures for preservation, backup is essential.

 When it comes to the full archive of digital images, I keep those stored on multiple devices.
 This means if a device ever totally fails, I won’t lose all of the photographs I worked so hard to digitize.